RobertTalbert/sevensteps/SevenSteps.md

 ## Step 1: Come up with learning objectives

-### What we going to do in this step
+### What we are going to do in this step

 In this step, we are going to __create a list of concrete, measurable learning objectives__ for the lesson that you have chosen.

 ### Why are we going to do it

-When designing either a course or a single lesson or even a single activity, we have to ask:

->What are students supposed to learn, and what (in my, the instructor's professional opinion) constitutes acceptable evidence that they have learned it?
+When designing either a course or a single lesson or even a single activity, we have to ask: _What are students supposed to learn, and what (in my, the instructor's professional opinion) constitutes acceptable evidence that they have learned it?_ The reason for doing so is simply common sense --- both you and your students have a much easier time hitting a target that you can see than one you cannot see.

-The answers to these questions are what we call _learning objectives_.
-They vary in their specificity depending on the context; they tend to be broad and sweeping when designing a course (for example, "Exhibit the ability to apply basic material to applied problems you have not seen before") and more specific the more we "zoom in" on the course (for example, "Set up and solve an applied optimization problem", which is an instance of the larger course-level objective).
+The answers to these questions are summarized in what we call _learning objectives_.
+Learning objectives vary in their specificity depending on the context; they tend to be broad and sweeping when designing a course and more specific the more we "zoom in" on the course.
 In the context of this workbook, where we are zooming in on a single lesson, we want learning objectives that are:

 + __Unambiguous__.
 Each learning objective should be specific, easy to understand, and --- especially --- something the student can use later as a yardstick to measure their own understanding.
 + __Concrete__.
 Objectives should only refer to actions we can actually measure, rather than internal states of mind or other non-measurable things.
 As a consequence, _words like "Know" or "Understand" or "Appreciate" should not be part of a lesson-level learning objective_.
 Obviously we want students to know, understand, and appreciate the main ideas of the lesson.
 But, how will you know if a student is doing so?
 The _actions_ they perform that tells you so are the real learning objectives.
 + __Comprehensive__.
-Everything of importance in the lesson should be addressed by a combination of learning objectives (if not by its own learning objective).
+Everything of importance in the lesson should be addressed either by a learning objectives or a combination of them.
 + __Minimal__.
-At the same time, we want to eliminate any redundancies in learning objectives so as to make the cognitive load on students as low as possible (but no lower!).
+While being comprehensive, learning objectives should not contain needless redundancies.

-Once we ask and answer these questions, we are going to _share them with the students in the course_, in an up-front way that lets students know what it is they are supposed to be learning.
-By determining our learning objectives and sharing them with students, several good things happen: Students get a sense of the purpose of the lesson.
-Students also get a set of criteria that they can use to determine whether they really "know the material" or not, which is a crucial element of _self-regulated learning_.
-And we instructors get a set of criteria that we can use to assess student learning that is fair, objective, and standard for all students.
+Once we write learning objectives for the lesson, we are going to _share them with the students in the course_ because the learning objectives are primarily for the students' benefit.
+They help students know what they are supposed to be learning and how to know when they have learned it.
+And we instructors, too, get a set of criteria that we can use to assess student learning that is fair, objective, and standard for all students.

-To be sure, not all desirable outcomes of our courses can be encapsulated by learning objectives like these.
-For example, I want students in my mathematics courses to finish the course being fluent and comfortable with the concept of abstraction.
-That's a _course_-level objective.
+We are not saying here that every possible desired outcome of a course can be reduced to a combination of task-oriented learning objectives on a short list.
+For example, I want students in my mathematics courses to become fluent and comfortable with the concept of abstraction.
+That's a good _course_-level objective.
 But on the micro scale, zooming into a single lesson, I have to think about specific tasks that students can perform, and which are measureable so that I can assess them, that move students incrementally toward that goal.
 That's what we're talking about in Step 1.

 **Example:** Suppose we're planning out a lesson in algebra focusing on the quadratic formula.
 By drawing upon my expertise as an instructor and maybe by scanning my textbook's section on this lesson, here is a possible list of learning objectives: